London Music Fund

-The Mayor's Music Fund works across every London borough to help young people develop their musical potential through 4 year music scholarships and commissioning exciting partnership projects.
+The London Music Fund (formerly the Mayor's Music Fund) works across every London borough to help young people develop their musical potential through 4 year music scholarships and commissioning exciting partnership projects.

-Established in 2011, the Mayor’s Music Fund (MMF) is an independent charity with the Mayor of London as Patron.
+Established in 2011, the London Music Fund is an independent charity with the Mayor of London as Patron.

 We believe that if a child demonstrates significant musical ability, enthusiasm and commitment to learning an instrument, they should be given the opportunity to develop their potential regardless of their financial or social background.
 It is a major challenge to support the thousands of children from low income families who would like to progress on their instrument but we are making significant in-roads.